Fennel, Mantovano (Organic)

 Foeniculum vulgare.
 75 days.

-Sow indoors in flats with good potting soil March through late July.
+Sow indoors in flats with good potting soil March through early July.
 Transplant into the garden once plants have 3 true leaves.
 May also be direct sown.
-We recommend spacing at 12 inches.
+We recommend 12″ spacing.

-Seed saving can be challenging for this bolt-resistant variety, as plants need to overwinter but are not necessarily winter-hardy in our area.
+Seed saving from bulb type fennel can be challenging, as plants need a very long season and are not necessarily winter hardy in our region.
 If possible, save seed from at least 30 plants to avoid inbreeding.
-Isolate by ¼ mile from other varieties.
+For seed purity, isolate by ¼ mile from other varieties, including wild fennel.